HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 This histogram summarises the pixel values of the entire image.
 On the x axis is the pixel value which run from 0-255 for this 8-bit image.
 This is split into a number of 'bins' of a certain width (for example, it could be 0-10, 11-20 and so on...).
-Each bin has a blue bar whose height is proprotional to the number of pixels with values in that bin.
+Each bin has a blue bar whose height represents the number of pixels with values in that bin.
 So, for example, for our mitosis image we see the highest bars to the left, with shorter bars to the right.
 This means this image has a lot of very dark (low intensity) pixels and fewer bright